Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Results

 \subsubsection{Surreal Contexts}

 Finally, surrealism occurs when humans are placed in nearly impossible or supernatural contexts.
-As Figure~\ref{fig:surrealism} Panel 1D shows, an elderly woman in a traditional outfit with a joyful expression is accompanied by a savage-looking dragon.
-The presence of this fantastical beast conveys surrealism by combining ordinary and extraordinary elements.
+As Panel 1D shows, an elderly woman in a traditional outfit with a joyful expression is accompanied by a savage-looking dragon.
 In addition to ordinary people, we also find AIGIs that place politicians and celebrities in surreal contexts.
-For example, Panel 2D shows Elon Musk, in a formal but burnt suit, standing confidently in a close distance with flames and destruction, which is also impossible in real life.
+For example, Panel 2D shows Elon Musk, in a formal but burnt suit, standing confidently in a close distance with flames and destruction.
 The mixture of elements that represent order and elegance (suit, rose, calm expression) with those that represent chaos (flame, destruction, burnt clothes) exemplifies surrealism and may portray a masculine and authoritative image of Musk.
 Groups of individuals can also serve as surreal contexts.
 In Panel 3D, Donald Trump is surrounded by people dressed in Star Trek-style uniforms, with incongruent head sizes, positions, and some in bizarre outfits.
 This depiction of surrounding individuals seems more surreal in the spaceship-like background.